 The government could have another strike on its hands as the Ghana Association of Medical Laboratory Scientists, has hinted of a protest against Government’s failure to constitute a board for the Allied Health Professionals Council.

 “By the 30th of this month [November], if there is no clear direction on the establishment of the board for the Allied Health Professionals Council, we will take a certain decision.
-We will advise ourselves till the government is able to put in a board for us,” the president of the association, Dr. Ignatius Awinibuno, said to Citi News.“Once there is no board, the public is at risk of quackery.
-The public is at risk of malpractice,” he warned.
+We will advise ourselves till the government is able to put in a board for us,” the president of the association, Dr. Ignatius Awinibuno, said to Citi News.

 The Allied Health Professions Council is established by an Act of Parliament (Act 857, 2013) to regulate the training and practice of Allied Health Professions in Ghana.